-- Caused another to submit a false claim to the U.S. government; or
+- Caused another to submit a false claim to the U.S. government

 The FCA & Whistleblowers

-The FCA is commonly referred to as the “Whistleblower Law” because it allows private citizens to bring suit against those that they believe to be defrauding the federal government.
-Though brought by a private individuals, a FCA suit is considered to have been actually brought on behalf of the federal government, and such suits are referred to as “qui tam actions,” while the private individual bringing the suit is considered a “realtor.”
+The FCA is commonly referred to as the “whistleblower law” because it allows private citizens to bring suit against those that they believe to be defrauding the federal government.
+Though brought by private individuals, an FCA suit is considered to have been actually brought on behalf of the federal government, and such suits are referred to as “qui tam actions,” while the private individual bringing the suit is considered a “realtor.”
 Given the risk of retribution for reporting the FCA violations of others, many would-be whistleblowers are deterred from filing FCA violations.
-However, the federal government which is often distanced from private businesses and citizens, depends on the reporting of FCA violations by good samaritans in order to unearth mass frauds and other violations.
-As a result, relators in FCA suits are incentivized to report violations because they are entitled to collect between 15 to 30 percent of all funds recovered in successful FCA suits.
+However, the federal government, which is often distanced from private businesses and citizens, depends on the reporting of FCA violations by good Samaritans in order to unearth mass frauds and other violations.
+As a result, realtors in FCA suits are incentivized to report violations because they are entitled to collect between 15 to 30 percent of all funds recovered in successful FCA suits.

 Contact Anastopoulo Law Firm For FCA Legal Representation Today

-FCA suits can be difficult and time consuming unless you have legal representation on your side.
-Contact the South Carolina attorneys at the Anastopoulo Law Firm today for skilled representation so your rights are protected each step of the way.
+FCA suits can be difficult and time-consuming unless you have legal representation on your side.
+Contact the South Carolina False Claims Act attorneys at Anastopoulo Law Firm today for skilled representation so your rights are protected each step of the way.

 Fill out and submit an online contact form or call our office at (888) 313-5984 to schedule your free and confidential consultation today.